FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 }
 ```

-If you are experimenting with Action instances and wish to delete one you can use the following code, but change the UUID in the URL to match the instance that was returned by FusionAuth when you created it.
+If you are experimenting with Action instances and wish to delete one, you can use the following code, but change the UUID in the URL to match the instance that was returned by FusionAuth when you created it.

 ```bash
 curl -i --location --request DELETE 'http://localhost:9011/api/user/action/3cc31d87-25b9-4528-970a-2b177508afe1'   --header 'Authorization: FTQkSoanK7ObbNjOoU69WDVclfTx8L_zfEJbdR8M0xu-jKotV0iQZiQh'  --header 'Content-Type: application/json'   --data-raw '{"action": {"actionerUserId": "ac2f073d-c063-4a7b-ab76-812f44ed7f55"}}'